Day 1: MARRAKECH Morocco

 Day 2: HIGH ATLAS Morocco

-Evening arrival in Ouarzazate, large oasis at the edge of the desert.
-Dinner and overnight in an international hotel.
+Arrival in Ouarzazate, a large oasis at the edge of the desert.

-Day 3: REMOTE VALLEYS, CAVERN DEWELERS AND ROCK ART Morocco
+Day 3: ROCK ART OF OUADI DRAA Morocco

-Day 6: CARAVAN ROUTE & ANCIEN FORTS Morocco
+Day 6: CARAVAN TERMINALS & ANCIENT FORTS Morocco

-Visit to a spectacular ghost military fort, which still “guards” the former borders between the French protectorate of Morocco and the Spanish Sahara, feeling like being on the set of an old French Foreign Legion movie.
-Afternoon arrival at the charming and comfortable Ksar Tafnidilt hotel, built using local material in a beautiful Saharan architecture.
+A spectacular ghost military fort still “guards” the former borders between the French protectorate of Morocco and the Spanish Sahara, the scouting of the fort will make us feel like we were on the set of an old French Foreign Legion movie.
+Evening arrival at the charming and comfortable Ksar Tafnidilt hotel, built using local material in a beautiful Saharan architecture.
 The hotel is managed by our friends, Guy and Magali, a French couple.
 Magali is a desert expert; she won the “Rally des Gazelle,” the most challenging off-road competition reserved to female teams.
-Ksar Tafnidilt is a meeting point for passionate Sahara travellers; the hotel will be our base for two nights.

 Day 7: ESTUARIES AND DESERT Morocco